Al-Sakhina

 Al-Sakhina (الساخنة), was a Palestinian Arab village in the District of Baysan.
 It was located five kilometres west of Baysan on the Jalud River on its way to the Jordan River.
-It was depopulated by the Israel Defense Forces during the 1947–1948 Civil War in Mandatory Palestine on May 12, 1948, as part of Operation Gideon.
+It was depopulated by the Israel Defense Forces during the 1947–1948 Civil War in Mandatory Palestine, possibly on May 12, 1948, as part of Operation Gideon.

 History

 At the time of the 1931 census, al-Sakhina had 78 occupied houses and a population of 372 Muslims, one Christian, and one Jew.
 In 1936, a Jewish kibbutz, Tel Amal (later renamed Nir David), was established slightly to the south.